flanker/chromadb-admin/README.md

 ## Note

-This is NOT and official Chroma project.
+This is NOT an official Chroma project.

+This project is licensed under the terms of the MIT license.